tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 <center><img src="/assets/img/dl-series/2k-transformer-complete.png" style="width:100%"></center>
 </figure>

 **Figure 10.
 The complete transformer.** In its original form, the Transformer processes both source and target sequences through embedding layers (light blue), creating representations of dimension D = 512 for each element.
 This embedding strategy is a cornerstone of the Transformer's ability to handle input and output sequences of different lengths effectively.
 The key to this flexibility lies in the use of position embeddings (purple), which preserve positional information by adding sinusoidal positional encoding vectors to the embeddings.
 These position embeddings carry information about the position of each element within the sequence, allowing the model to distinguish between different positions and capture positional dependencies.
 The term "(Shifted) Outputs" emphasizes the autoregressive nature of the decoding process, where each output position depends on previously generated positions.
-Image adapted from <d-cite key="lin_survey_2022"></d-cite>.
+Image source <d-cite key="lin_survey_2022"></d-cite>.

 The Transformer possesses several critical properties: